HttpRafa/atomic-cloud/docs/installation/normal.md

-# Normal
+# Manual Installation

-The manual way to install the cloud.
-Follow the steps below for installation:
+Follow the steps below to manually install Atomic Cloud.

-## Step 1: Download the CLI and the Controller
+## Step 1: Download the CLI and Controller

-Download the latest released version [here](https://github.com/HttpRafa/atomic-cloud/releases).
-You need the right Version of the Controller for the OS where it is running on.
-The Cli should be the Version for the OS of the PC where you want to manage the Cloud from.
+ Download the latest release from our [GitHub releases page](https://github.com/HttpRafa/atomic-cloud/releases).

+ **Controller:** Choose the version that corresponds to the operating system where the Controller will run.

+ **CLI:** Choose the version that matches the operating system on your local machine, from which you will manage the cloud.

 ## Step 2: Start the Controller

-Start the Controller via Terminal in the desired Directory.
-After the Start up of the Controller write down the auth-token that will show up because it will be needed later.
-If you lost the auth token it can be retrieved [here](https://httprafa.github.io/atomic-cloud/usage/retrieve_token.md).
+1. Open a terminal and navigate to the directory where the Controller is located.
+2. Start the Controller.
+3. **Important:** After startup, note the authentication token that is displayed.
+You will need this token later.
+   If you lose the token, you can retrieve it from our [token retrieval guide](https://httprafa.github.io/atomic-cloud/usage/retrieve_token.md).

-## Step 3: Download the Plugin
+## Step 3: Download and Install the Plugin

-Download the latest Plugin version [here](https://github.com/HttpRafa/atomic-cloud/releases).
-Insert the Plugin into the `plugins` folder and Restart the Controller.
+1. Download the latest plugin version from our [GitHub releases page](https://github.com/HttpRafa/atomic-cloud/releases).
+2. Place the plugin file into the `plugins` folder.
+3. Restart the Controller to load the new plugin.

 ## Step 4: Start the CLI

-Start the CLI in a Terminal on your Device where you want to Controll the Cloud from.
-After that select "Add new controller" and Follow the Steps that will be displayed.
+1. Open a terminal on your local device where you want to control the cloud.
+2. Start the CLI application.
+3. When prompted, select **"Add new controller"** and follow the on-screen instructions to complete the setup.